lakecitycoaching/lakecitycoaching/src/pages/blog/90-day-total-transformation-program.md

 ### 90 days is brief enough to commit to easily & long enough to get amazing results through adopting&#xA;new behaviors that are truly life changing.

-If you are ready to experience a Total Transformation with life-long results, contact Cindy today to schedule a complimentary Total Transformation Breakthrough Session.
+If you are ready to experience a Total Transformation with everlasting results, contact Cindy today to schedule a complimentary Total Transformation Breakthrough Session.

 You will leave this 50 minute telephone session with a clear understanding of what your next step is.

 > Hurry!

 #### This complimentary session is only available as&#xA;long as there is space on my calendar.